Daniel-Griffiths/filezilla-bat-generator/README.md

 # FileZilla .bat generator

-A simple class for generating .bat files for connecting to FTP accounts via FileZilla.
+A simple class that generates .bat files for connecting to FTP accounts via FileZilla.

 ## Installation